mdvanes/2022-03-16-ordina/labs/01_libs_and_monorepo.md

 5. Look at the files `ng-package.*` in the `logger-lib` folder.

-6. Open the file `tsconfig.json` and find out that there is a path mapping for the `logger-lib`.
+6. Open the file `tsconfig.base.json` in your monorepo's root and find out that there is a path mapping for the `logger-lib`.

 7. Open the ``flight-app``'s `AppModule` and import the ``logger-lib`` into it.